algosup/2024-2025-project-4-web-fpga-team-6/WeeklyReports/WeeklyReport1.md

 ## Plan for Next Week

-Ensure that the documentation is started, especially on managament side and the functional specification.
+Ensure that the documentation is started, especially on managament side and the functional specification, since they are the first deadlines.

 ## Conclusion